Department of Medieval Lexicography

 The Dictionary differentiates its content from and complements the eighth edition of Georges’ Latin‑German Lexicon (K. E. Georges - H. Georges, Ausführliches lateinisch-deutsches Handwörterbuch I, II, Basel 19138).
 This method, stipulated by rules of Du Cange Committee for creating dictionaries of Medieval Latin, allows the capture of all phonological, morphological, syntactical, stylistic, prosodic and semantic divergences of Medieval Latin vocabulary inherited from the ancient era as compared with classical norms; the study of its changes and developments in new social and cultural conditions; and also the separate analysis of peculiar and newly-emerged words from Medieval Latin.
 Explanations in entries are given in Latin and Czech, Latin explanations having the character of a definition, the Czech ones being basically translations.

-Volumes published so far: volume I (A-C), volume II (D–H), volume III (I–M).
-The electronic version contains the first two volumes and a part of the card file index (A–Con, Pi–Z).
+Volumes published so far: volume I (A–C), volume II (D–H), volume III (I–M).
+The whole extent of the Dictionary, including the revised, updated text of A–H, is included in the electronic version; a substantial part of the card file index (A–Con, Pi–Z) is also online.
 The unpublished material is accessible on demand in the Centre, where it is also possible to buy the printed fascicules.

 In preparation: fascicule 24, comprising entries beginning with N.